RadimBaca/rvvi_dbt/import/README.md

 make -f MakeFile run
 ```

-The import script will download the data from the public resources and import it into the database.
+The import script will download and import the data from the public resources into the database.